Jocelyn Skolnik, Executive Director

 Now El Sol’s labor coordinator, Wilberto is responsible for the operation of El Sol’s day-labor center.
 He oversees the fair and proper placement of workers with employers.

 Betzy Rega, Health Coordinator

 Betzy was hired as a part-time Health Coordinator through a recent grant award from Allegany Franciscan Ministries.

 The health program’s objective is to guide individuals to the right medical resources and to provide prevention and healthy lifestyles education.
 Betzy was the ideal candidate for this position.
 She has been volunteering for 13 years within the Jupiter Community and for four years with our programs at El Sol.

 Betzy is a certified medical interpreter in Spanish/English and has received a certification from the Florida Department of Health for the Volunteer Healthcare Provider program.
 Her familiarity with the needs and resources within the Jupiter community and her passion for helping those in need are great assets for our organization.
-We are excited to welcome her to our staff team!
+We are excited to welcome her to our full-time staff team!